Single Domain Generalization for Crowd Counting: Introduction

 In contrast to DA, domain generalization (DG) aims to generalize models to any unobserved target domain without the need for target data.
 As data and model fine-tuning are not necessary at the target domain, DG is more convenient to be deployed in unseen or unpredictable domain.
 We consider in this work the challenging case of single domain generalization (SDG) for image-based crowd counting, where only one source domain, likely of narrow distribution~(\cref{sfig:src}), is used for training.

 A common general SDG technique is to construct domain-invariant features from different augmented versions of an image.
 Such approach has been shown promising for various tasks~\cite{Choi2021RobustNetID, Vidit_2023_CVPR, Kim_2023_CVPR}.
 Independent of data augmentation, many other SDG approaches have been proposed for classification and segmentation to further boost performance.
 Unfortunately, most of them cannot be extended to crowd counting, a regression task without category information.
-Furthermore, while labels in other tasks are often precise and domain-invariant, the labels for density-based crowd counting are usually ambiguous.
-Such ``label ambiguity'' stems from the fact that the density values are generated from point annotations, and hence human heads and backgrounds may be assigned to the same value under different scenarios.
+Moreover, while labels in classification and segmentation tasks are precise and domain-invariant, the labels for density-based crowd counting are usually ambiguous.
+Such ``label ambiguity'' stems from the fact that the density values are generated from point annotations, and hence human heads and backgrounds may be assigned to similar value under different scenarios.